CLappin/Mi-V-Ecosystem/_docs/5-linux-user.md

 ---

 # Introduction
-Before attempting to run either Buildroot or Yocto please make sure that the you are using the latest release of the Icicle Kit Reference design.
+Before attempting to run either Buildroot or Yocto please make sure that you are using the latest release of the Icicle Kit Reference design.
 The Icicle Kit Reference design can be found [here](https://github.com/polarfire-soc/icicle-kit-reference-design/releases).

 | **Buildroot**  | **Yocto** |
 | Building Linux Using Buildroot | Building Linux Using Yocto |